33rd Infantry Division (United States): Order of battle

-Interwar Years
+Interwar period

 The 33rd Division headquarters arrived at Hoboken, New Jersey, aboard the USS Mount Vernon on 17 May 1919 after 12 months of overseas service and was demobilized on 6 June 1919 at Camp Grant.
 In accordance with the National Defense Act of 1920, the division was allotted to the state of Illinois and assigned to the VI Corps in 1921.
 The division headquarters was reorganized and federally recognized on 13 December 1923 at 115 East Ontario Street, in Chicago.
 Most elements of the division were concentrated in the northern part of the state in and around Chicago.
 Each company of the 108th Engineer Regiment was sponsored by a major Illinois industrial or transportation concern: Company A by the Peoples Gas, Light, and Coke Company, Company B by Commonwealth Edison, Company C by the Elevated Railroad, Company D by the Illinois Central Railroad, Company E by the International Harvester Company, and Company F by the Chicago, Milwaukee, St. Paul and Pacific Railroad.
 Regular Army officers were detailed to act as instructors for the 33rd, supervising National Guard officers who conducted the usual training.
 One of these officers was Colonel George C. Marshall, who served as head instructor for the 33rd Division from 1933 to 1936.